pschatzmann/arduino-simple-tts/README.md

 xxd -i mp3file.mp3 header-file.h
 ```
 The header files are then made available with the logic that can be found in [AudioDictionary.h](https://github.com/pschatzmann/arduino-simple-tts/blob/main/src/AudioDictionary.h)

+## Using an Webservice to Generate the Audio Files

+It was quite tedious to prepare the mp3 audio files and I was looking for a better way to generate the necessary audio files.
+For the following examples I was relying on MozillaTTS that was running on a Raspberry Pi and files residing an a SD drive:

+- sd-initial-load demonstrates how to generate the audio files for the numbers and time support
+- sd-initial-load-long demonstrates hwo you could generate any type of input

+To use this new data just replace ```AudioDictionary dictionary(ExampleAudioDictionaryValues);``` with  ```AudioDictionarySD sd("/tts","wav"); ``` in the sketches that do output speech.

 ## Documentation